XueliPan/scholarly_paper_recommendatation/README.md

 # Scholarly Paper Recommendation

-The project is about recommending relevant scholarly papers to researchers based theri research interests which can be inferred frome their published papers.
+The project is about recommending relevant scholarly papers to researchers based on their research interests which can be inferred from their published papers.

-## Data description
+## Dataset description
 The project use the [dataset 2](https://scholarbank.nus.edu.sg/handle/10635/146027) released by Kazunari Sugiyama and Min-Yen Kan in National University of Singapore.
 We contacted the creator of the dataset and requested for raw pdf files.
 If you would like to request for pdf files for candidate papers to recommend, please contact Kazunari Sugiyama and Min-Yen Kan.

+**Raw dataset including:**

+* Research interests of 50 researchers
+	* Each researcher's published papers in DBLP list (full text in pdf format)
+	* Paper IDs relevant to each researcher's interests
+* Candidate papers to recommend: 95,238 (full text in pdf format)